unni-krishnan-95/copy/_posts/2018-02-07-re-malicious-macros.md

 ## Introduction

-Over the past few weeks I have been working tirelessly to keep up with a new wave of vendor breaches which ultimately result in the receival of malicious MS Word documents aimed to further compromise a user or even a company.
+Over the past few weeks I have been working tirelessly to keep up with a new wave of malicious MS Word documents aimed to compromise user credentials, banking information, and even company data.

 Much of these Word documents contain a malicious macro that when "__Enable Content__" is clicked, the macro runs and executes whatever commands it was programmed to run.
 This macro can do anything from downloading [droppers](https://blog.malwarebytes.com/threats/trojan-dropper/), to installing malicious applications and even back-dooring a device.